 San Diego Magazine Top Lawyer.
-K. Todd Curry of Curry Advisors was recognized by San Diego Magazine as one of San Diego’s top lawyers in the field of Bankruptcy Law (non-consumer, business) in 2013, 2014, and again in 2015.
+K. Todd Curry of Curry Advisors has been recognized by San Diego Magazine as one of San Diego’s top lawyers in the field of Bankruptcy Law (non-consumer, business) from 2013 through 2017.

 Curry Advisors obtains summary judgment for guarantors.
 The firm’s clients were sued on personal guaranties of a multi-million dollar commercial real estate loan.
 After the borrower reorganized in Chapter 11 and cured all defaults with respect to the loan, the lender sued the guarantors seeking to collect default interest that the borrower did not have to pay.
 On cross motions for summary judgment, the referee appointed by the San Diego Superior Court pursuant to a general reference provision in the loan documents denied the lender’s motion for summary judgment and granted summary judgment in favor of the firm’s clients, finding that the absence of any default by the borrower meant no claim existed against the guarantors.
 The referee’s decision was adopted by the Superior Court.
 Curry Advisors then obtained an award of attorneys’ fees for the firm’s clients.

 Curry Advisors secures default judgment for creditor.
 The firm’s client loaned money to the debtors, who later filed for bankruptcy.
 The client engaged the firm to commence bankruptcy litigation to prevent the debtors from discharging their debt.
 When the debtors repeatedly refused to comply with their discovery obligations, Curry Advisors obtained an order striking the debtors’ answer and entering their default.
 After a contested default judgment prove-up hearing, the bankruptcy court entered in favor of the firm’s client a non-dischargeable judgment that included substantial pre-judgment interest.